 Roberta Sigel Best Conference Paper by Early Career Member Award

-The Sigel Award is given to junior scholar authors of the best papers (or papers accepted as posters) presented at annual scientific meetings.
+The Sigel Award is given to early career scholar authors of the best papers (or papers accepted as posters) presented at annual scientific meetings.
 Nominees must be current ISPP members.

 ISPP first announced this award at its Vancouver meeting in 1996.
 Professor Sigel, whom the award honors, has been a distinguished professor of political science at Rutgers University since 1973.
 She is author and editor of seven books and many articles and book chapters, mostly in the areas of political socialization and democratic citizenship.
 She has had many leadership roles in the American Political Science Association and has served as program chair, Vice-President and President of ISPP.

-All ISPP Junior Scholars who are current dues paid members of ISPP and had their paper accepted for the most recent summer meeting/ conference are eligible to be considered for the award to be presented during the next year's meeting.
-Junior Scholars are all students (graduate or undergraduate) and faculty who received their Ph.D. within the last eight years.
+All ISPP Early Career Scholars who are current dues paid members of ISPP and had their paper accepted for the most recent July meeting/conference are eligible to be considered for the award to be presented during the next year's meeting.
+Early Career Scholars are all students (graduate or undergraduate) and faculty who received their Ph.D. within the last eight years.